rorsat-ltd/kosmos/README.md

 `priority` is an option field, when present its value must be between 1 and 5.

+The API server will return the message ID as a UUID in a `text/plain` body.

 ## Configuring endpoints

 Two tables will be created on startup during the database migration process: `targets` and `devices`